Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/09-Functional-ProgrammingPt.1/Lesson9.md

 3. Take the initial array of Users from the exercise above and, using `map`, convert it to a Dictionary

-4. Given an array of of dictionaries containing keys for “name” and “age”:
+4. Given an array of dictionaries containing keys for “name” and “age”:
 - write a `map` function that returns an array of users created from it

 *From:* </br>